agoering/spice-pinball/instructors/spice-libraries.md

 ## What are SPICE Libraries?

 The Pinball Library is a collection of Arduino functions useful for pinball programs, that work with the specific electronic components we use in camp.
-The SPICE Sketchbook is a collection of Arduino sketches used in these lessons.
+The SPICE Sketchbook is a collection of Arduino sketches used in these tutorials.

 ### Installing the Pinball Library